Final Scoresheet:

 High School, College

-Parking Info & Shuttle Bus Schedule
+Download the Parking Flyer & Shuttle Schedule

-Task Ideas
+Download the Task Ideas

 Download the Shipping Guidelines